Today, we’ll discuss the most challenging and straightforward ways to start a car GPS tracking.

 Depending on the tracker, the system, and your needs, installing a tracker may be a five-minute matter or will take days.
 Choose an option depending on the time and money you possess.

-1. Find and buy a GPS tracker in Sri Lanka or China
+1. Find and buy a GPS tracker

 - Report frequency.
 GPS tracker sends the vehicle’s data to a GPS system at specific intervals.
 If you need real-time location data, you’ll want a tracker with a high report frequency.
 If a daily report on the vehicle is enough, you should be OK with a GPS tracker that stores all the data in a black box and sends it to the GPS system once a day.